MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 4. Select __Enable Server-Based SharePoint Integration__ to set up the connection to SharePoint.

    > [!NOTE]
-   > If you opted to use the automated __Sales__ setup option earlier, you can skip the steps to enable server-based SharePoint Integration.
+   > If you opted to use the automated __Sales__ setup option earlier, you can skip the steps to enable server-based SharePoint integration.

 5. Continue through the setup.
 When prompted, enter the URL for your SharePoint ([https://\<org name>.sharepoint.com]()).